Home > Offices > Parish Vitality > Planning Data > Sacramental Data

 Summary

-Data on the population of the State of Ohio (regardless of religious affiliation) indicates a movement from a negative and towards a slow but positive population growth trend based on a decline in deaths as the major attributing factor even in the face of a positive upward pressure in the decline of the birth rate.
-Ohio births are still declining at around 1% annually over the last five years while the national decline averages are between 2 to 3% for the same period.
+Ohio data indicates a movement from a negative and towards a slow but positive population trend based on a slow decline in deaths year over year as the major attributing factor.
+Ohio births have leveled out for the last couple years while the national decline averages are between 2 to 3% for the same period.

 Archdiocesan Sacramental Celebrations